Possible Charges for PPP Loan Fraud

 If you have been charged in Florida with a PPP crime, call The Wiseman Law Firm today!

-If The Paycheck Protection Program (PPP) is designed to allow small businesses to keep their workers on payroll.
+The Paycheck Protection Program (PPP) is designed to allow small businesses to keep their workers on payroll.
 The program provides federally guaranteed loans up to a maximum amount of $10 million for eligible businesses.
 More than 10 million loans totaling more than $750 billion have been issued under PPP, which has been open to applications since August of 2020.
 The program is part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These loans have played a major role in helping small businesses cover payroll, rent, utilities, and other expenses as the Coronavirus affected their earnings.

-However, where there is money being given, some individuals will try to take it, and we have seen this play out with PPP loans.
+However, where there is money being given, some individuals will try to take it unrightfully, and we have seen this play out with PPP loans.
 Businesses who apply for a PPP loan are required to meet specific requirements, and there are limits on how they can spend their funds.
-If a business violates one of these requirements while obtaining a PPP loan, they would be held liable to charges PPP fraud.
+If a business violates one of these requirements while obtaining a PPP loan, they would be held liable to charges of PPP fraud.
 Some of the ways businesses have committed PPP fraud include:

 - Making a false statement on the PPP loan application